 3) Brewing time and Capacity

 On average French Press takes around 5 minutes of steeping to prepare coffee.
-Adding the time for heating and measuring and grinding the coffee beans, and it would take around 10 minutes from bean to brew.
+Adding the time for heating water and measuring and grinding the coffee beans, it would take around 10 minutes from bean to brew.

 Percolators, on the other hand, is a one-pot device add the coffee grounds and the water and you will get the final brew in 5 to 15 minutes depending on the strength you want.